tobiasschoch/wbacon/inst/paper/paper.md

 ## How to contribute

 If you are interested in modifying the code, you may fork the project for your own use, as detailed in the GNU GPL License we have adopted for the project.
-In order to contribute, please contact the developer after making the desired changes.
+In order to contribute, please contact Tobias Schoch after making the desired changes.

 # Acknowledgements